 - Why Accommodating Others is Your Best Investment

 - Accessible Guide to RPG Layout Now Available

 I have offered a lot of tutorials about how to use Adobe InDesign CS6 to make accessible PDFs.
-It’s a great program — industry-standard for a reason — but it’s also really epensive.
+It’s industry standard for a reason, but it’s also really expensive.
 Even with the new, more affordable Creative Cloud option, InDesign can seem out of reach for a small press publisher who’s on a budget.